 Will it blend?

 Cabernet Sauvignon is often blended.
-While it is frequently sold as a pure varietal wine, up to 25 percent of a bottle of Cabernet Sauvignon may be blended with another grape (most commonly Merlot or Cabernet Franc).
+While it is frequently sold as a pure varietal wine, up to 25 percent of a bottle of cab may be blended with another grape (most commonly Merlot or Cabernet Franc).
 Traditionally, this blending technique stretched value, but nowadays growers blend to balance its complex flavours.

 Due to the high tannin level, this full-bodied red cries out for high protein, fatty food.
 Red meat (such as prime rib, steaks, sausages and even a hearty beef burger) pair beautifully with Cabernet Sauvignon.
 However, vegetarians will be happy to know this popular red also compliments strong cheeses, such as Stilton and Gruyère.